 There are a good choice of car rental operators at both Tenerife South and North Airports.
 In particular, at Tenerife South Airport all the major car rental operators have super convenient parking bays just outside the airport terminal.
 We strongly recommend booking in advance.
 Small, compact cars are best as parking can sometimes be a problem.

 There is a cheap local bus network (called TITSA).
 TITSA buses cover most of the island and the buses are fairly frequent.
 Bus fares are cheap and you can calculate journey costs here.
-Alternatively, you can jump into a taxi which are reasonably priced, and taxi ranks are everywhere.
+Or you can jump into a taxi which are reasonably priced, and taxi ranks are everywhere.

 Gay-popular areas are either Playa de las Americas in the south or Puerto de la Cruz in the north.